 Lead-based paint is common in older homes built before 1978 – the year it was banned.
 Lead paint is still present in modern homes, sometimes hidden below fresh layers of paint.
 Lead poisoning can cause muscle weakness and nausea in adults and developmental and other health problems in children.

-- Your home was built before or around 1978
+• The home being built before or around 1978

 Who can help:

-Lead-based paint inspections must be performed by the U.S. Environmental Protection Agency (EPA) or by a firm it authorizes.
-Visit the EPA’s website to find out what options are available in your state.
+Lead-based paint inspections must be performed by the U.S. Environmental Protection Agency or a firm the EPA authorizes.
+Visit the EPA’s website to find the options available in your state.

 6. HVAC Inspection